What's On NOW!

 After obtaining a Joint Honours degree in Biochemistry and Chemistry from Cardiff University in 1982, Guy studied drama at UCLA's School of Drama and started as an actor in 1985 in Hollywood.
 He returned to the UK in 1989 to study further at LAMDA.
 He is an multi-award winning actor, playwright, director, producer, international presente, dramaturge and renowned acting and executive coach.

 Following a conventional start in plays, film and television, Guy began solo performing in 1991 with The Boy's Own Story and thence Under Milk Wood in 1994 and Animal Farm in 1995.
 He first produced/directed in 1993 with Playing Burton participated at the Edinburgh Fringe for the first time in 1994.
-The following 26 seasons saw his association with many of Edinburgh's most celebrated hits, and his company became EdFringe's most awarded independent theatre producer - garnering 8 Scotsman Fringe Firsts, 3 Herald Angels, 25 Stage Award nominations (including 4 wins) together with numerous lesser awards.
-Guy also directed two of Edinburgh's biggest grossing dramatic hits: 12 Angry Men - famously starring a cast of well known comedians including Bill Bailey, Dave Johns and Phil Nichol, which then toured Australia and New Zealand - and The Odd Couple (2005) starring Bill Baile and Alan Davies.
-He also originated One Flew Over The Cuckoo's Nest (2004) starring Christian Slater and Mackenzie Crook which transferred to teh Gielgud Theatre in London's West End and later, The Garrick.
-His 2009 production of Morecambe transferred to The Duchess Theatre in the West End and won the Laurence Olivier Award for Best Entertainment (plus another nomination for the actor playing Eric).
+The following 28 seasons saw his association with many of Edinburgh's most celebrated hits, and his company became EdFringe's most awarded independent theatre producer - garnering 8 Scotsman Fringe Firsts, 3 Herald Angels, 25 Stage Award nominations (including 4 wins) together with numerous lesser awards.
+Guy also directed two of Edinburgh's biggest grossing dramatic hits: 12 Angry Men - famously starring a cast of well-known comedians (including Bill Bailey, Dave Johns and Phil Nichol, which then toured Australia and New Zealand - and The Odd Couple (2005) again starring Bill Bailey with Alan Davies.
+He also originated One Flew Over The Cuckoo's Nest (2004) starring Christian Slater and Mackenzie Crook which transferred to teh Gielgud Theatre in London's West End and later The Garrick Theatre.

-At Edinburgh 2014 his epic 30 actor adaptation of Animal Farm produced by Tumanishvili Film Actors Theatre of Tbilisi, Georgia, won the Stage Award for Best Ensemble.
+At Edinburgh 2014 his epic 30 actor adaptation of Animal Farm produced by Tumanishvili Film Actors Theatre of Tbilisi, (Georgia), won the Stage Award for Best Ensemble.
 His production of The Marilyn Conspiracy was due to transfer to London in June 2020 but was postponed by Covid19.
-Most notably, his 2019 hit, The Shark Is Broken finally opened at the Ambassadors Theatre in the West End in October 2022 and was Olivier Award nominated for Best New Comedy.
-It since played seven weeks in Toronto, and will open at the John Golden Theatre on Broadway in August 2023.
+Most notably, his 2019 hit, The Shark Is Brokenopened at the Ambassadors Theatre in the West End in October 2022 for 18 weeks and was Olivier Award nominated for Best New Comedy.
+It since played 7 weeks at the Royal Alexandra Theatre in Toronto and 18 weeks at the John Golden Theatre on Broadway from August 2023.

-Most recently, he directed Picasso: Le Monstre Sacré at the Playground Theatre in London, and co-directed the award winning The Marvellous Elephant Man - The Musical at the 2023 Adelaide Fringe Festival and Melboburne International Comedy Festival.
+Most recently, he directed Picasso: Le Monstre Sacré at the Playground Theatre, London, and co-directed the award winning The Marvellous Elephant Man - The Musical at the 2023 Adelaide Fringe Festival,Melbourne International Comedy Festival and Sydney Fringe Festival, and remountedThe Marilyn Conspiracy at Park Theatre, London.

-His theatrical commitments have largely kept him out of mainstream film and television, however, he made the obligatory appearance on Casualty (Christmas Special 2004) and has been the Franziskaner Monk - the face of the premium German weissbier - since 2007!
+His theatrical commitments have largely kept him out of mainstream film and television, however, he made the obligatory appearance on Casualty (Christmas Special 2004) and has been the Franziskaner Monch - the face of the premium German Weissbier - since 2007!
 He also writes plays, screenplays and poetry, is an executive performanc and confidence coach.
 His passion is to bring great new ideas to life and fresh talent to the stage.

 He is married to Brigitta and father to Indigo and Tallulah...